jaymagrob/sei-project-4/README.md

       </div>
 ```

-When this was changed in state it would be pushed as a prop to each task on the board that would be able to change the user assigned to task dropdown
+When this was changed in the state it would be pushed as a prop to each task on the board that would be able to change the user assigned to task dropdown

 ```jsx
 <option value={null}>Not Assigned</option>